 Helena, MT 59623

-*Comments submitted via this email address are distributed to the Mayor and Commissioners, City Manager Harlow-Schalk, Clerk of the Commission Dannai Clayborn, Deputy Clerk of the Commission Stefani Reinhardt, City Attorney Thomas Jodoin, Special Projects Coordinator Amanda Opitz, Public Information Officer Jacob Garcin and a list of media contacts.
+*Comments submitted via this email address are distributed to the Mayor and Commissioners, Interim City Manager Tim Burton, Clerk of the Commission Dannai Clayborn, Deputy Clerk of the Commission Stefani Reinhardt, City Attorney Thomas Jodoin, Special Projects Coordinator Amanda Opitz, Public Information Officer Jacob Garcin and a list of media contacts.